 You may have thousands of photos on your iPhone and want to share these photos with your partner, families, or friends.However, some of them may be using an Android device.
-That's when you find it is not that easy to transfer photos from one device to another across iOS and Android.
+That's when you find it is not that easy to transfer photos from one device to another across iOS and Android directly.

 This guide will walk you through 4 methods to transfer photos from iPhone to Android phone and tablet after setup without losing quality.
 I am sure you can find a method that works best for you, whether you need to quickly send several pictures from iPhone to Android, or look for a convenient way to move iPhone photos to Android in large bulk.

-- Transfer Photos from iPhone to Android Directly
+1. Transfer Photos from iPhone to Android in the Best Way

 Apple makes lots of efforts to simplify the file transfer process among iOS devices.
-You can easily transfer photos from iPhone to iPhone (opens new window) with iCloud, iTunes, AirDrop, however, these solutions are exclusive to Apple devices and they don't work for pictures transfer between iPhone and Android.
+You can easily transfer photos from iPhone to iPhone (opens new window) with iCloud, iTunes, and AirDrop.
+However, these solutions are exclusive to Apple devices and they don't work for pictures transfer between iPhone and Android.

-To easily get iPhone photos on Android, you can seek help from a dedicated file transfer tool - FonePaw DoTrans (opens new window), which supports transferring photos, videos, music, etc. from iPhone to Android or vice verse.
-You can directly move pics between iOS and Android devices and preview the photos before transferring.
-It makes iOS to Android file transfer as easy as ABC.
+To easily get iPhone photos on Android, you can seek help from a dedicated file transfer tool - FonePaw DoTrans (opens new window), which supports transferring photos, videos, music, etc. from iPhone to Android or vice versa.

 Free download FonePaw DoTrans to your computer.

-You can also transfer iPhone pictures to Android using the old-fashioned method - by drag and drop.
-By drag-and-drop the images can be moved from iPhone storage to Android.
-The tricky part is that there might be dozens of sub-folders in the DICM folder of your iPhone so it can be time-consuming to search your needed photos from folder to folder.
+You can also transfer iPhone pictures to Android using the old-fashioned method - drag and drop.
+By drag-and-drop the images can be moved from iPhone storage to Android easily.
+But there might be dozens of sub-folders in the DICM folder of your iPhone so it can be time-consuming to search your needed photos from folder to folder.
 Therefore, if you are in a hurry, you can try the first way we’ve mentioned above.

 After that, the transferred iPhone photos can be found in the Gallery app on Android.